Digital Marketing Trends 2019: 17 Must-Know Predictions

-Display advertising is expected to keep growing on mobile in the following years, to reach a total of $53Bn by 2021.
+Display advertising is expected to keep growing on mobile in the following years, to reach a total of $53Bn by this year.

 With almost 70% of digital ad dollars being spent on Mobile, it’s safe to say you’re missing out if you’re still focusing on desktop.

 Even though Search is doing well on mobile the numbers tell us that advertisers still find the best results with display campaigns.

 If you haven’t already shifted your campaigns to a mobile-first mentality 2019 is absolutely the year to do so.

 But it isn’t enough to run your display campaigns in the traditional, manual way.

 Automated, programmatic, advertising is now the standard for any successful marketing strategy.

 Artificial Intelligence has revolutionized the way ad dollars are spent.

 What used to be a tedious manual process is now handled efficiently and automatically by intelligent tools and software that can help you get the most out of your advertising budget.